himotoyoshi/carray/guides/users/21_iterator_family.md

 # The iterator family

-CArray 3.0 has a family of five **iterators** that all answer the same question — *"fold each piece of the array to a value"* — but disagree about what a *piece* is.
-A piece can be a fiber along an axis, a sliding window, a non-overlapping tile, the cells of one category, or a coordinate-classified group.
+CArray 3.0 has a family of six **iterators** that all answer the same question — *"fold each piece of the array to a value"* — but disagree about what a *piece* is.
+A piece can be a fiber along an axis, a sliding window, a non-overlapping tile, the cells of one category, a coordinate-classified group, or a run of consecutive cells.
 Once you can read one member you can read all of them, because they share a single reduction surface: `mean`, `min`, `stddev`, `median`, `wsum`, and the rest are spelled the same way everywhere.

 This chapter is the map.
 It shows the one shared question, the common surface, and where the members legitimately differ — then points you to the chapter that covers each member in full.

-## The five members
+## The six members

 Every member takes a source array, decides what a piece is, and lets you reduce each piece with the same method names.
 What changes from member to member is how you build the iterator and the shape of the result.